-Corporations are increasingly facing internal and external requirements or expectations to disclose potential or existing environmental risks and liabilities, including those related to climate change such as greenhouse gas emissions, water resource availability and energy.
-We stay abreast of the rapidly changing regulatory programs and market-driven sustainability initiatives and provide strategic legal counseling to clients with respect to their environmental, energy, and sustainability concerns.
+Corporations are increasingly facing internal and external scrutiny with respect to disclosure of potential or existing ESG risks and liabilities, including those related to climate change such as greenhouse gas emissions, water resource availability and energy.
+We stay abreast of the rapidly evolving regulatory programs and market-driven sustainability initiatives and provide strategic legal counseling to clients with respect to their environmental, energy, and sustainability concerns.

-As demand continues to grow for more sustainably designed, constructed and operated buildings, owners and developers often look to distinguish their projects and assets through green building certification programs.
+As demand continues to grow for high-performing buildings that are more sustainably-designed, constructed and operated, owners and developers often look to distinguish their projects and assets through green building certification programs.
 Our firm assists clients in evaluating green building opportunities, managing liability risks, negotiating contracts, and complying with voluntary and mandatory green building standards.
-Our firm is a member of the United States Green Building Council (USGBC) and we have both legal and technical staff accredited as LEED® Accredited Professionals (LEED APs).
+Our firm is a member of the United States Green Building Council (USGBC) and we have both legal and technical staff who are LEED® Accredited Professionals (LEED APs).

 Green Stormwater Infrastructure